MatheLi/Fall_Detection_App_AI/posts/The_app_code.md

 # The app
-The app has diffrent tasks.
+The app has different tasks.
 It records the gyroscope, accelerometer and orientation data.
-In addition it writes a CSV-file and sends it to a FTP-Server.
+In addition, it writes a CSV-file and sends it to a FTP-Server.
 This survey is greatly reduced for better clarity.
 The full code has about 450 lines.

 ## Create Files
 In this part, we create a CSV-file.
-Furthermore we name the diffrent columms columns.
+Furthermore, we name the different columns columns.
 ```
         File sdCard = Environment.getExternalStorageDirectory();
         File dir = new File(sdCard.getAbsolutePath() + "/sean");